The Thirty First

 - Competitors will be deemed to have retired if stopped for more than 40 minutes at any one time.
 Competitors may enter vehicles for warmth, rest and nourishment, but will be disqualified if the vehicle moves.
 Any runner seen in a moving vehicle will count as retired, even if the intention is to return to the same place to resume, unless that vehicle is going to the aid of another entrant in difficulty.

-- All competitors must display their race number to the front.
-It will be recorded at checkpoints en route.
+- All competitors must display their race number to the front, at all times, and ensure it is recorded at every checkpoint en route by showing it, upon arrival, to the timekeeper.
 The medical form on the reverse of the number must be completed including emergency contact name and telephone number.

 - Supported (with own crew) competitors must have at least one support crew member with a vehicle from the Start, and for the duration of the race.